International Application Requirements for 2-week and 4-week Programs

 International applicants are expected to complete the USC Summer Programs application materials without the use of paid agents, credentials services, or other paid professional assistance.
 The use of such services, plagiarizing, copying, or collaborating with others may lead to the rejection of application materials, the revocation of an admissions offer, cancellation of admission, or involuntary withdrawal from USC Summer Programs.

 Transcripts must be in English or come with an official translation.
 International students not graded according to the U.S. grading system should provide a grading key with the transcript.

-Language Requirement & TOEFL, IELTS or PTE-A Scores
+Language Requirement: TOEFL, IELTS or PTE-A Scores or Waiver

 - Minimum scores of 600 on the SAT Critical Reading exam or 27 on the ACT English exam; OR

 - A minimum score of 100 on the TOEFL iBT (with a minimum score of 20 in each section); OR